-England routs Panama 6-1 with Kane hat-trick
+Kane fires England to record 6-1 win against Panama

 But in truth, it was a humbling experience for Panama against a side known to get nervous and slip up against less illustrious rivals on the big stage.

+“Panama is like a small young child in football.
+We are like virgins ...
+England is totally spectacular, a beautiful team,” said Panama coach Hernan Dario Gomez, who went into the English changing room at halftime to congratulate Southgate.

+“It could have been an even bigger score.
+I was feeling scared in the second half.
+What we did was to try to avoid a bigger catastrophe.
+We tried to keep the ball more in the second half and play in a more orderly fashion.”

-For England fans, the pain of losing to Iceland in the 2016 European Championships and a first-round exit without a win at the 2014 World Cup, was finally slipping away.
+For England fans, the pain of being knocked out in the last 16 by Iceland in the 2016 European Championship and a first-round exit without a win at the 2014 World Cup, was finally slipping away.

 Southgate’s task now will be to keep his young charges’ feet on the ground, and guard against complacency whomever they face next from Group H’s quartet of Japan, Senegal, Poland and Colombia.

-Additional reporting by Mark Gleeson, Ossian Shine, Simon Evans, editing by Mitch Phillips
+Additional reporting by Mark Gleeson, Ossian Shine, Simon Evans, editing by Mitch Phillips and Pritha Sarkar